garciamoramc/tic-tac-toe-react/README.md

 # Running the Application
 Once the dependencies are installed, you can start the development server.
-- Run the following command: npm start
+- Run the following command: npm run dev

 This will start the development server and open the game in your default web browser.